AnyBody/ammr/Docs/BM_Config/HumanBody_configurations.rst

     // Now include the HumanModel
     #include "<ANYBODY_PATH_BODY>\HumanModel.any"

-There are two questions that naturally follow:
+.. note:: Some parameters have simple :ammr:bm_constant:`ON`/:ammr:bm_constant:`OFF`

-- Which BM parameters are available for configuration?
+    options, while others have more options.

-- What are options do are available for parameter values?
+The next section shows an overview of what BM statements are available for the different body parts.

-Available parameters and options
+BM parameters
 --------------------------------

 There are body model parameters for configuring each body part, controlling scaling, controlling the default